 The Duty Instructor will assess flying demand at 0900.
 The amount of kit required will then be determined based on planned activities and those who are present at that time.
-The Duty Instructor should then contact Salisbury Operations (if active), to inform the planned activities for PNGC / MW that day and inform the Runway in use.
+The Duty Instructor should then contact the Middle Wallop guardroom, Air Ambulance (Thruxton), Middle Wallop fire station (Green card), to inform the staff of the outlined planned activities for PNGC that day.